laminas/laminas-db/doc/book/zend.db.table-gateway.md

 $table = new TableGateway('artist', $adapter, new Feature\MetadataFeature());
 ```

-- EventFeature: the ability utilize a `TableGateway` object with Zend\\EventManager and to be able
+- EventFeature: the ability utilize a `TableGateway` object with Laminas\\EventManager and to be able
 to subscribe to various events in a `TableGateway` lifecycle.

 ```php